oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Secure Store Settings | Not Configured | Secure Store in SharePoint Online provides a key vault to store all sensitive information in SharePoint.
 This is primarily used by InfoPath to store sensitive keys and passwords.
 It is recommended to use Azure Key Vault to store sensitive information.
 Business Connectivity Settings | Not configured | Business Connectivity Settings provides SharePoint on-premises ability to consume information from third party OData Information store.<br>It is recommended to use Power BI to consume third party data and publish it to SharePoint Online.
 Search | Not configured | Search provides legacy support on crawled properties, managed properties and custom configuration required.
-Term Store | To be configured based on Agency existing term store to support existing taxonomy if required. | Term store is configured for the solution if required by Agency.
-Term store provides a consistent taxonomy and ontology for the Agency.
+Term Store | To be configured based on organisation existing term store to support existing taxonomy if required. | Term store is configured for the solution if required by the organisation.
+Term store provides a consistent taxonomy and ontology for the organisation.
 This enables ease of search for information within SharePoint.
 User Profile | Not configured | User Profiles provide legacy support of custom properties for users and complied audience.
 Hybrid Picker | Not configured | This is to ensure hybrid term stores are synchronised between SharePoint Online and on-premises.